Cultivate the Seed of Self-Transcendence:

 - The Tarot provides a context for concentration and mindful introspection.

 - Fear, desire, resentment, and wishful thinking are observed–not served.

 - Courage, Courtesy, and Self-Reliance are cultivated in the process.

 - If and when conditions are right, the “separate self” will be seen through.

-Students Who So Desire May Begin Learning “The Four Precepts” as an Initial or Supplemental Approach to Self-Inquiry:
+Students who so desire may explore “The Four Precepts” as an Initial or Supplemental Approach to Self-Inquiry: